 - Computer technicians: Many employers treat employees who work with computers as exempt from overtime pay.
 However, employees who deal with repairing computer equipment or hardware, or depend on a computer to do their job, are not exempt and must be paid overtime.
 To be exempt, the employee’s primary duty must include software engineering or systems analysis.

 Independent Contractor Abuse

 A common abuse in the workplace is the growing trend to misclassify employees as independent contractors.
-Employers do this to deny workers overtime wages, deny workers insurance and other benefit coverage and shift the burden of paying state and federal employment taxes onto their workers.
+Employers do this to deny workers overtime wages, insurance, and other benefits coverage and shift the burden of paying state and federal employment taxes onto their workers.
 There are strict tests that must be satisfied to treat someone as an independent contractor.
-If you are classified as an independent contractor but you go to work every day to the same site of employment, your boss provides all your tools or supplies, dictates and directs every aspect of how you perform your work, and you work long hours, you could be misclassified and be entitled to overtime compensation.
+Suppose you are classified as an independent contractor, but you go to work every day to the same employment site.
+In that case, your boss provides all your tools or supplies, dictates and directs every aspect of how you perform your work, and you work long hours.
+You could be misclassified and be entitled to overtime compensation.

 If you believe you have not been paid correctly by your employer, the Law Offices of Jason E. Taylor is available to help you recover what is owed to you.